CLL Staging and Other Prognostic Factors

 - Deletion 13q with no other chromosome abnormalities found by FISH

 Also remember that while these factors may reliably predict for a group of patients, they do not for any one individual.
-Each one of us of is different.
+Every person’s CLL or SLL is slightly different.

 All these factors and staging are becoming less “prognostic” in the era of new therapies as many new therapies are agnostic to what would be unfavorable factors with chemo-immunotherapy.

-They might be better used be in guiding therapy choices.
+They might be better used in guiding therapy choices.